en English

 Distinguishing Dead Pixels from Stuck Pixels

-When and Why Can a Pixel Die?
+When and Why Might a Pixel Die?

 Manufacturing Defect